ZombieStriker/Updater/README.md

 ## Policy
 If this updater is correctly used, it is fully policy compliant.
 What you need to do to make sure your project gets approved is provide a way to turn the updater off, and state that you use this updater.
 In the constructor you can replace download with ``getConfig().getBoolean("PaTh", dEfAuLt)``

+## License
+Here is a quick summary of my license: https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)

 Good luck and happy updating!